 HOW TO GET RID OF MICE THAT ARE ALREADY IN YOUR HOME FAST

-Rodent infestation can pose a serious health risk due to the diseases that they can spread.
-Mice have the capacity to replicate and multiply at an exceedingly fast rate, and it’s not long before they can take over an entire house.
+Mouse infestation can pose a serious health risk due to the diseases that they can spread.
+Mice have the capacity to replicate and multiply at an exceedingly fast rate, and it is not long before they can take over an entire house.

 Mice seek a quiet, safe, and protected area of your home to nest.
-Often, the problem is difficult to detect, and doesn’t become apparent till it’s too advanced.
+Often, the problem is difficult to detect, and does not become apparent till it is too advanced.

 SO, WHAT CAN YOU DO?
 Which mouse repeller products get the best results?

 Products on the market for getting rid of mice and some steps you can take to keep mice away

 This type of device is used to treat the ENTIRE home or business.
 Mice can travel up and down wall cavities and move from floor to floor which makes it easy for them to hide anywhere.

 I love this approach for getting rid of mice and rats because it is the EASIEST and FASTEST way to get rid of the rodents no matter where they are nesting or hiding.

 The DX610 Pest-A-Repel (pictured on the left) sound waves are tuned and programmed specifically to be quickly disruptive to mice, rats, and pests.
 It utilizes multiple sound patterns and frequencies so that rodents will not get use to the sound like the single sound devices.

 To prevent the mice from finding any new places to hide, we recommend that you also place units in your garage, attic, and basement, as these areas are the easiest for the rodents to get into and hide.